-A steering committee to monitor the progress of the project activities will be put in place and representatives of the following institutions will be member: AfricaRice, WorldFish, the European Union, MoA, CARI, NaFAA, the Federation of the Aquaculture Association in Liberia, and the National Rice Federation of Liberia (NRFL).
+A steering committee to monitor the progress of the project activities was put in place and representatives of the following institutions were members: AfricaRice, WorldFish, the European Union, MoA, CARI, NaFAA, the Inland Fisheries and Aquaculture Federation of in Liberia, and the National Rice Federation of Liberia (NRFL).

-Evaluation and validation will involve all targeted communities and interchanges between value chain actors and research units.
+Evaluation and validation involved all targeted communities and interchanges between value chain actors and research units.

-Implementing organisations
+Implementing organizations